 The following represent guidelines formulated by Graduate Faculty of the Department of Physical Therapy and Rehabilitation Science regarding the Plan of Study meeting for PhD Students.
-Deviations from below may occur and are viewed on a case-by-case basis.

-- 1. The plan of study meeting will occur at the end of year 1 (or the equivalent completion of 20 credits). - 2.
-The meeting should include the student's academic advisor(s), Program Director, at least two other members of the PRS Graduate Faculty, and at least one external member.
+The plan of study meeting will occur at the end of year 1.

+- 1. The meeting should include the student's academic advisor(s), Program Director, at least two other members of the PRS Graduate Faculty, and at least one external member.
 Minimum number is 5.
-There is no maximum number. - 3.
-Before the meeting, the student contacts his/her primary advisor(s) to plan and go over the PRS Annual Doctoral Student Report. - 4.
-The meeting itself is run by the student's advisor. - 5.
+There is no maximum number. - 2.
+Before the meeting, the student contacts his/her primary advisor(s) to plan and go over the PRS Annual Doctoral Student Report. - 3.
+The meeting itself is run by the student's advisor. - 4.
 In the meeting, the student gives a presentation (about 30 minutes) reviewing their progress and emphasizing the future plan as far as possible.
 Committee members are free to make comments and ask the student and/or advisors questions.
-The idea is to ensure a good plan of study for each student based on their needs and interests as well as the departmental requirements. - 6.
+The idea is to ensure a good plan of study for each student based on their needs and interests as well as the departmental requirements. - 5.
 Presentation will include: - a.
 Review of PRS Annual Doctoral Student Report form including documentation and discussion of benchmarks. - b.
 A presentation of the student's intended research path with goals and hypotheses.
 It is recognized that this plan (goals/hypotheses) may change but the student must demonstrate the capacity to identify and defend an acceptable research project. - c.
-The plan of study. - 7.
+The plan of study. - 6.
 The plan of study committee will discuss, evaluate, and agree on plan of action with the student for the next year.
 Committee decision will be one of the following: - a.
 Student passes and plan is approved.
 The PRS Doctoral Degree Plan of Study Approval Form is signed by committee members and student proceeds with plan.
 Approved form and plan of study PDF is emailed to the PRS PhD program director and coordinator. - b.
 Student fails and must revise and re-convene with the committee within six months.
 If the repeat is passed, the approved form and plan of study PDF is emailed to the PRS PhD program director and coordinator.
 If student fails the repeat, they will be dismissed from the PhD program.